dubs10/jslearningmap/README.md

 ## Licence

-The Learning Map and its demo content are released under the Creative Commons XXXX-TODO--XXXX licence.
+The Learning Map and its demo content are released under the [Creative Commons Attribution Non-Commercial licence](https://creativecommons.org/licenses/by/4.0/)
 The bundled howler.js, Vimeo and JQuery libraries are released under the MIT License.
 GreenSock libraries are released under the [GreenSock "No Charge" Licence](https://greensock.com/standard-license/) The optional GreenSock ThrowProps (now "InertiaPlugin") library is released under a paid propriatory GreenSock licence.
 You must licence and link this in yourself if you want to make use of it.
 No copy is bundled with this project.